Protura

-The Protura, or proturans, and sometimes nicknamed coneheads, are very small (0.6–1.5mm long), soil-dwelling animals, so inconspicuous they were not noticed until the 20th century.
+The Protura, or proturans, and sometimes nicknamed coneheads, are very small (0.6–1.5 mm long), soil-dwelling animals, so inconspicuous they were not noticed until the 20th century.
 The Protura constitute an order of hexapods that were previously regarded as insects, and sometimes treated as a class in their own right.

 Some evidence indicates the Protura are basal to all other hexapods, although not all researchers consider them Hexapoda, rendering the monophyly of Hexapoda unsettled.
-Uniquely among hexapods, proturans show anamorphic development, whereby body segments are added during moults.
+Uniquely among hexapods, proturans show anamorphic development, whereby body segments are added posteriorly.

 There are close to 800 species, described in seven families.
 Nearly 300 species are contained in a single genus, Eosentomon.

 Morphology

-Proturans have no eyes, wings, or antennae, and, lacking pigmentation, are usually whitish or pale brown.
+Proturans have no compound eyes, wings, or antennae, and, lacking pigmentation, are usually whitish or pale brown.
 The sensory function of the absent antennae is fulfilled by the first pair of the three pairs of five-segmented legs, which are held up, pointing forward, and bearing numerous tarsal sensilla and sensory hairs.
 They ambulate using the four rear legs.
 The head is conical, and bears two pseudoculi with unknown function.
 The body is elongated and cylindrical, with a post-anal telson at the end.
 The mouthparts are entognathous (enclosed within the head capsule) and consist of narrow mandibles and maxillae.
 There are no cerci at the end of the abdomen, which gives the group their name, from the Greek proto- (meaning "first", in this case implying primitive), and ura, meaning "tail".
 The first three abdominal segments bear short limb-like appendages, called "styli".
 The first pair of styli is two-segmented, while the second and third pair are either two-segmented or unsegmented.
 The genitalia are internal and the genital opening lies between the eleventh segment and the telson of the adult.
 During mating, the genitalia of both sexes are everted from an abdominal chamber.
 Only the two families Eosentomidae and Sinentomidae possess a simple tracheal system with a pair of spiracles on both the mesothorax and the metathorax, while proturans in the remaining families lack these structures and perform gas exchange by diffusion.